Tony Sanchez-Corea, III

 - International Code Council

-- Capital Campaign Chair and Advisory Board Member, Archbishop Riordan High School, San Francisco
+- Board of Trustees, Archbishop Riordan High School, San Francisco

 - Advisory Board Member, St. Anne’s Home, the Little Sisters of the Poor, San Francisco